BranMik/Project-Euler/README.md

 	**pattern can be noticed**, for some K values larger, for some small.
 For instance, pattern for K = 21 is size 43, for K = 47 pattern is size 2163.
     **- So once we locate the pattern, calculating powers and mods for new numbers is unnecessary, we can just repeatedly cycle numbers in a pattern.**
     And considering that max N could be huge (10^400) that's a good and necessary optimization for better results.
-- All that considering, number of iterations can still be huge and have to be counted somehow so a BigInteger implementation should be used.
+- All that considering, number of iterations can still be huge and have to be counted somehow so a BigInteger custom type should be used.
 I haven't done this yet.

 Some comments regarding code: